lu4p/binclude/README.md

 - high test coverage
 - supports execution of executables directly from a `binclude.FileSystem` (os/exec wrapper)
 - optional compression of files with gzip `binclude -gzip`
+- debug mode to read the files from disk

 ## Install
 ```